god233012yamil/Implementing-Asymmetric-Encryption-in-Python-with-RSA/README.md

 A robust and secure implementation of RSA asymmetric encryption in Python, providing a clean interface for key generation, encryption, and decryption operations using the `cryptography` library.

+This Python implementation provides a robust class-based interface for RSA asymmetric encryption using the cryptography library.
+The AsymmetricEncryption class handles key pair generation (2048-bit RSA), key serialization/deserialization in PEM format, and message encryption/decryption operations.
+It implements secure OAEP padding with SHA256 for both the primary hash function and MGF1.
+The class offers methods for saving and loading keys from files, printing keys in PEM format, and performing encryption/decryption operations.
+Key features include type hints for better code maintainability, static methods for key operations, and comprehensive documentation.
+The implementation follows cryptographic best practices but stores private keys unencrypted, which should be modified for production use.
+The code serves as an educational example and a starting point for implementing asymmetric encryption in Python applications.

 ## Features

 - 2048-bit RSA key pair generation